Welcome to the ethstaker-deposit-cli!

 Description

 Creates a deposit file with an existing validator key.
+A validator key can be created using the new-mnemonic or the existing-mnemonic commands.
 Can be used to initiate a validator or deposit to an existing validator.
 If you wish to create a validator with 0x00 credentials, you must use the new-mnemonic or the existing-mnemonic command.

 Optional Arguments